devalc/WEPPRecipes/README.md

 ## How to Install

-Currently the package is available only through devtools and has not been pushed to CRAN yet.
+Currently, the package is available only through devtools and has not been pushed to CRAN yet.

 First, install devtools by running following command in your R console: